 What to do After a Fallout?

-There are few things one can do after they realize the Domain Controller compromise:
+There are few things that you can do if a Domain Controller is compromised:

-Recover from a good backup: A good backup always brings smiles back on the admin’s face even after the worst attacks on Domain Controllers.
+Recover from a good backup: A good backup always brings a smile back on the admin’s face even after the worst attacks on Domain Controllers.
 Restore everything from the backup—system state data, files, and applications.

-Eliminate the chances of future compromises : Find the vulnerabilities that caused DC fallout and fix them so that similar events do not occur in future.
+Eliminate the chances of a future compromise: Find the vulnerabilities that caused DC fallout and fix them so that similar events do not occur in future.

-Domain Controller, being the brain of the Active Directory domain, needs special protection.
+The Domain Controller, being the brain of the Active Directory domain, needs special protection.
 If the Domain Controller becomes the target of an attack, it is fatal to the entire organization.
 But there are many things one can do to prevent such attacks, secure domain resources, and protect Active Directory.
-One of the most convenient ways is to try an Active Directory Auditing software like Lepide Active Directory Auditor.
+One of the most straightforward ways is to use an Active Directory Auditing software like the Lepide Active Directory Auditor.